United Nations Development Programme: Associate Administrator

-During meetings of the United Nations Sustainable Development Group, which are chaired by the Administrator, UNDP is represented by the Associate Administrator.
+The Associate Administrator represents UNDP in the United Nations Sustainable Development Group and in related inter-agency and UN development system reform processes, as delegated by the Administrator.
 The position has been held by Holiang Xu (China) since June 2023.
 He replaced Usha Rao-Monari (India).

 Assistant administrators

 Assistant Administrators of the UNDP, Assistant Secretaries-General and Directors of the Regional Bureaus are: